pictureanastronomer/pictureanastronomer.github.io/_lecturespeakers/annafrebel.md

     </div>
 </div>

 [Prof. Anna Frebel](https://www.annafrebel.com){:target="_blank"} is a professor in the Department of Physics and the division head of astrophysics at the Massachusetts Institute of Technology.
+She is the author of the book, *Searching for the Oldest Stars: Ancient Relicts from the Early Universe*.